EMP White LogoErin Morrison Photography Logo

 Schedule The Darn Thing

-The smoothest shoots are almost always the ones that are planned in advance.
+The smoothest shoots are almost always the ones that are planned.
 Spontaneity is great in your love life but can lead to complications in your engagement photography session.
 And we don’t need undue stress (let the in-laws be the cause of that;-)).
 When a couple is stressed out because of timing issues, then their happy selves do not come through in the photographs.
 Your special day is going to be forever captured.
 You want things to go as smoothly as possible when it is.

 Petit Jean State Park Couples Session Erin Morrison Photography